rustamlatypov/masters-thesis/README.md

 ## References
 <a id="1">[1]</a>
 Howard Karloff, Siddharth Suri, and Sergei Vassilvitskii.
-A model ofcomputation for MapReduce.
-InProceedings of the 2010 Annual ACM-SIAM Symposium on Discrete Algorithms (SODA’10), pages 938–948,2010.https://doi.org/10.1137/1.9781611973075.76.
+A model of computation for MapReduce.
+InProceedings of the 2010 Annual ACM-SIAM Symposium on Discrete Algorithms (SODA’10), pages 938–948,2010. https://doi.org/10.1137/1.9781611973075.76.

 ## Author